|

 Personal | email me search me |

 "Silk Road" is the name given to a variety of trade routes entering and leaving China from the deserts to its north and west.
 Along with trade came cultural exchange, but Chinese literati culture has little mention of this.1 Instead, north and central Asia generally evoked loneliness, desolation and fear.
-The qin melodies connected to this area all reflect this attitude.
+Most of the qin melodies connected to this area reflect this attitude.

-As with Chu, most melodies associated with this region share certain modal characteristics: use of the tuning 1 3 5 6 1 2 3 (from standard tuning lower the first string and raise the fifth).
+Also, as with Chu, most melodies associated with this region share certain modal characteristics: use of the tuning 1 3 5 6 1 2 3 (from standard tuning lower the first string and raise the fifth).
 This mode is usually called Huang Zhong (Yellow Bell), but also Wu Yi and Ying Zhong.
-Li Ling Si Han doesn't use this tuning, but it has similar modal characteristics and still calls the tuning Huang Zhong.
+Li Ling Si Han doesn't use this tuning, but it has similar modal characteristics and still calls the tuning Huang Zhong; Kongtong Wen Dao uses the same tuning (1 2 3 5 6 1 2).
 Yangguan Sandie, which does not mention nomads, uses a tuning more associated with the Chu region.

 Footnotes (Shorthand references are explained on a